Proverbs and the Tree of Life

 — Psalm 86:8-13

 As the book of Proverbs comes to a close, there is a bit of a Gospel being preached by an acknowledgment and a series of questions.
-Within the meanings of the names that begin the message.
+Within the meanings of the names, as is defined by Leo Perdue, a Bible scholar, that begin the message.

 The words of Agur (collector) the son of Jakeh (obedient), his utterance.
 This man declared to Ithiel—to Ithiel (I am not God) and Ucal (How can I prevail/I am exhausted)